ouillie/bazel-docker/README.md

-The script also handles relative targets, so you can run e.g. `bazel-docker build :target` from a subpackage directory, and it will work that same as a normal invocation of `bazel`.
+The script also handles relative targets, so you can run e.g. `bazel-docker build :target` from a subpackage directory, and it will work the same as a normal invocation of `bazel`.

 It also bind-mounts `${HOME}/.ssh` into the container (read-only) so that [`git_override`] works the same as it would on the host.